 Their TPU heel is what started the trend we see today and has managed to hold its own when it comes to giving you a rock-solid base to stand on.
 Combined with the PU-infused leather of its upper, they become airy, adaptable shoes with a weight that’s just a little on the heavy side of perfect.

 Athletes who are serious about the sport have been satisfied with the Adipowers for a good while now.
 The advantages they bring to the table, or rather to the rack, warrant much more space to write about.
 Needless to say that if you do take the plunge and buy them, the Adipowers won’t disappoint.

 Weightlifting Shoes Buyer’s Guide

-You’re probably itching to go grab a pair straight away, but before you do, here are a few pointers to keep in mind before you buy.
+You’re probably itching to go grab a pair straight away and use them the next time you’re at the gym, but before you do, here are a few pointers to keep in mind before you buy.

 - Heel Height – The standard heel height for men’s weightlifting shoes is ¾ inches, but there are both lower and higher heels available.
 Which one is right for you depends mostly on your physique and on the type of exercises you’ll be doing the most.
 Low heels are best for shorter people with smaller legs and for doing low-bar squats.
 The opposite is true for high heels.
 For most of us though, the standard option is good enough.

 - Size and Number of Straps – Straps give you that extra bit of ankle support.
 Every weightlifting shoe comes with at least one, positioned around the tongue’s upper part.
 Some, like the Romaleos, have a 2nd strap closer to the toebox, or an extra thick one.
 Keeping the ankles locked into place is important for maintaining proper form, so consider more than one strap if you feel you need it.